sebastian-gregoricchio/snakeATAC/README.md

 ### Configuration file
 The configuration file is a yaml-formatted file containing all the parameters that are passed to different steps of the pipelines such as the directory with the input files, reference genome, threads of the tools, etc.
-The snakeATAC configuration file is divided in two sections: a) 'experiment-specific', with al the parameters that most likely are changing from experiment to experiment; b) 'constant', with parameters that are quite stable independently of the experiments design.
-The latter should be changed only for very specific needs.
+The snakeATAC configuration file is divided in two sections: a) 'experiment-specific', with al the parameters that most likely are changing from experiment to experiment; b) 'common', with parameters that are quite stable independently of the experiments design.
+The latter should be changed only for very specific needs and is in turn compose by two sections depending on whether the copy number variation is performed or not.
 Hereafter, the meaning of the different parameters is described.

-**Experiment-specific section**
+#### Experiment-specific section
 | Parameter   |   Description   |
 |------------:|:----------------|
 |*runs_directory*| The full path to the directory were the input fastq files are contained, e.g. `/home/user/ATAC/00_runs/`.
 Importantly, the name of the files, deprived of the read suffix (e.g., _R1/_R2) and file extension (e.g., .fastq.gz) will be used as sample name.|